 Mothers of El Taiger's children lash out at Jorge Junior for requesting DNA tests

-The mothers of three of the children of the late Cuban reggaeton artist José Manuel Carbajal Zaldívar, known artistically as El Taiger, have publicly expressed their discomfort regarding the request for DNA tests made by Jorge Junior, the artist's cousin.
-Jorge Junior's request is presented as a prerequisite for the processing of the singer's inheritance.
+The mothers of three children of the late Cuban reggaeton artist José Manuel Carbajal Zaldívar, known professionally as El Taiger, have publicly expressed their displeasure regarding the request for DNA tests made by Jorge Junior, the artist's cousin.
+Jorge Junior's request is presented as a prerequisite to processing the singer's inheritance.

 According to her, they did not sign a document related to the inheritance because none of them agreed with the proposed conditions.
-"We all get along well and we are in this together," she stated, adding that, although they cannot disclose the full content of the document, they are united in believing that the conditions are unfair to the minors.
+"We get along well and are in this together," she stated, adding that, although they cannot disclose the full content of the document, they all agree that the conditions are unfair to the minors.

 The mothers claim that the request for DNA tests arose after they decided not to sign the document, due to the restrictions and obstacles it imposed.

-"They are putting up numerous obstacles, making it impossible for the little money in José's account or the income from his music, from his royalties, to reach his children," denounced the mother of one of the daughters.
+"They are putting up numerous obstacles; they are making it impossible for the little money in José's account or what will come in from his music royalties to go to his children," denounced the mother of one of the daughters.

-Jorge Junior, as reported, specifically referred to the three children who do not carry the singer's surname—Ana, Lucas Mateo, and Karim Sofía—as the reason for requesting the DNA tests.
+Jorge Junior specifically mentioned the three children who do not carry the singer's surname—Ana, Lucas Mateo, and Karim Sofía—as the reason for requesting the DNA tests.

-The situation has sparked outrage and prompted mothers to consider legal measures to protect their children's rights.
-"The best thing is for everyone to find their own lawyer and that's it," concluded the young woman, expressing her willingness to take legal action against what they see as an attempt to hinder the children's access to their father's inheritance.
+The situation has sparked outrage and led mothers to consider legal action to protect their children's rights.
+"The best thing is for everyone to find their own lawyer and that's it," concluded the young woman, expressing her willingness to take legal steps against what they see as an attempt to obstruct their children's access to their father's inheritance.

-In addition, the three mothers came together for a live call where they expressed their dissatisfaction with the entire legal process and with Jorge Junior for the way he is handling El Taiger's inheritance case concerning their children.
+Additionally, the three mothers came together in a live call where they expressed their dissatisfaction with the entire judicial process and with Jorge Junior regarding the way the inheritance case of El Taiger is being handled in relation to their children.

 SEE COMMENTS (1)